Hotel Social Media Can Help You Beat AirBnb

 Yes, the hotel industry is suffering from the recent “shared economy” phenom, but if you follow the steps above and use the right tools (like Socialdraft), you can certainly shine and grow with guests.
 Socialdraft is an all-in-one Social Media Marketing suite.
 With Socialdraft you can:

-- Schedule posts to Facebook pages and groups, Twitter, LinkedIn, Instagram and Pinterest
+- Schedule posts to Facebook pages, Twitter, LinkedIn, Instagram and Pinterest

 - Assign tasks to your team